 Matt’s collection of 3D printed trains is impressive.
 While this enthusiast does not 3D print himself, he orders the service from a third-party company and paints all the details he receives back.

-Are you planning to add 3D printed trains to your collection of Christmas projects this year?
-If so, which model are you thinking of crafting and assembling to run under your Christmas tree?
+Are you planning to add 3D printed trains to your collection of railway projects this year?
+If so, which train model are you thinking of crafting and assembling to run under your Christmas tree or in your room?
 Share your thoughts in Gambody Facebook Group and learn what other 3D printing enthusiasts think about this idea.